Niall-Roche/Showoff-App/README.md

 ### Notes
 The fact that this is a SPA means the client id and client secret are stored in the browser.
 A potential improvement to the project would be to have an express router that makes the calls to the REST api and serves back the response to the browser.
-This would mean the client id and secret could be stored as an environment varianble on the server and it would never be available from the browser.
+This would mean the client id and secret could be stored as an environment variable on the server and it would never be available from the browser.

 ### Resources